 Location: Prince Rupert, British Columbia, Canada

-In 2006, Houston Pellet constructed the first phase of a wood pellet transhipment facility on Ridley Island in Prince Rupert, BC.
-Three years later they realised that their high capacity steel storage silo was suffering from two ever-increasing problems; a loss of capacity and deterioration in product quality.
+In 2006, this client constructed the first phase of a wood pellet transhipment facility on Ridley Island in Prince Rupert, BC.
+Three years later they realised that their high capacity steel storage silo was suffering from two ever-increasing problems: a loss of capacity and deterioration in product quality.

 The repairs and modifications developed for the silo included:

 - Removal of the trapped material in the silo.